De la Parroquia, 1 1/2 blocks east from the ocean, San Juan del Sur, Nicaragua

-These whitewashed rooms, with their high ceilings, hardwood accents, and fine furnishings, are small compared to the newer vacation rental homes.
+These whitewashed rooms, with their high ceilings, hardwood accents, and fine furnishings, are small compared to the newer vacation rental homes further up the hill.
 These are more like regular hotel rooms, without separate living areas and full kitchens (though they do have microwaves, coffee makers, and minifridges), but are still spacious and comfortable.
 Lots of built-in benches and window seats offer lounging space, plus there's a terrace or balcony outside.
-They are also the most accessible rooms, close to reception, the lower restaurant and pool, and the town of San Juan del Sur.
+They are also the most accessible rooms, close to reception, the lower restaurant, bar, and pool, and the town of San Juan del Sur not far below.

 Newer units, scattered across the hilltops just above the original complex, are much larger vacation rentals, perfect for families or groups who plan to stay in San Juan del Sur for some time.
-They can be occupied as duplexes or even single rooms, but unless you’re pinching pennies, it’s well worth renting an entire villa for yourself — and don’t even think about skimping on a magnificent view over the crashing Pacific Ocean.
+They can be occupied as duplexes or even single rooms, but unless you’re pinching pennies, it’s well worth renting an entire villa for yourself—and don’t even think about skimping on a magnificent view over the blue Pacific Ocean.

 All of the two–floor, two–bedroom casas (houses) and smaller casitas (townhouses) are constructed with the same smooth, whitewashed style as the original hotel.
 They are airy and expansive, luxuriously outfitted with hand-carved furnishings, locally sewn linens, salto ceramic tiles, skylights, and delightful bedrooms overarched with adobe brick ceilings reminiscent of a Spanish wine cellar.
 All the units open onto marvelous private patios and porches; the casas have two.

 Many of these villas are owned by families or couples who spend weeks here.
-So you get full gourmet kitchens, with hand–painted tiles, professional cookware, and an assortment of appliances (mixers, blenders, and more) are complimented with tasteful dining areas.
+So you get full gourmet kitchens, with hand–painted tiles, professional cookware, and an assortment of appliances (mixers, blenders, and more).
+The nice kitchens are complimented with tasteful dining areas.
 Enormous, modern marble and glazed–cement bathrooms have rainforest showerheads and thoughtful amenities.
-State of the art climate control, satellite TV and DVD players, and (in most units) wireless Internet access.
+Units also have state of the art climate control, satellite TV and DVD players, and most have complimentary wireless Internet access.
 As of early 2014 hardly any of the units had flat-screen HDTVs though, so don't come here to watch Blu-ray movies on a big screen.

 While these vacation rentals are several hundred meters from reception on steep stairs or a road of inconsistent paving and lighting, they are convenient to Pelican Eyes’ second restaurant, overlooking two huge, beautiful pools with views over the San Juan del Sur bay.
 (Note that casitas Ensueño, Dulce Vita, and Madroño are closest to the pools, and are often reserved well in advance by returning guests.)

-While the hotel is now administrated separately from the many charities it benefits, Pelican Eyes is still intimately associated with the veterinary clinic as well as the Fundación A. Jean Brugger.
+While the hotel is now administrated separately from the many charities it benefits, Pelican Eyes is still intimately associated with the veterinary clinic as well as the Fundación A. Jean Brugger established in 2000.
 Guests are still invited fill their luggage with school supplies to help with the foundation’s educational programs, or just stop by Galería del Sur, exhibiting work by local fine artists.

-Total Number of Rooms: 65 maximum: some larger units can be rented as rooms and duplexes
+Total Number of units: 68 maximum: some larger units can be rented as rooms and duplexes

 Return to Nicaragua Luxury Hotels